Dynamic Adaptive Streaming over HTTP: Overview

 DASH is an adaptive bitrate streaming technology where a multimedia file is partitioned into one or more segments and delivered to a client using HTTP.
 A media presentation description (MPD) describes segment information (timing, URL, media characteristics like video resolution and bit rates), and can be organized in different ways such as SegmentList, SegmentTemplate, SegmentBase and SegmentTimeline, depending on the use case.
 Segments can contain any media data, however the specification provides specific guidance and formats for use with two types of containers: ISO base media file format (e.g. MP4 file format) or MPEG-2 Transport Stream.

+An early predecessor of DASH was an HTTP web server based streaming system called SProxy, developed and deployed in the Hewlett Packard Laboratories in 2006.
+It showed how to use HTTP range requests to break the content into small segments.
+SProxy showed the effectiveness of segment based streaming, gaining Internet penetration in the presence of the wide deployment of firewalls (which are prone to blocking novel protocols), and reducing the unnecessary traffic transmission if a user chooses to terminate the streaming session earlier before reaching the end.

 DASH is audio/video codec agnostic.
 One or more representations (i.e., versions at different resolutions or bit rates) of multimedia files are typically available, and selection can be made based on network conditions, device capabilities and user preferences, enabling adaptive bitrate streaming and QoE (Quality of Experience) fairness.
 DASH standard does not specify the adaptive bitrate streaming (ABR) logic.
+The current MPEG-DASH reference client dash.js offers both buffer-based (BOLA) and hybrid (DYNAMIC) bit rate adaptation algorithms.
 DASH is also agnostic to the underlying application layer protocol.
-Thus, DASH can be used with any protocol, e.g., DASH over CCN.
+Thus, DASH can be used with other application protocols besides HTTP, e.g., DASH over CCN.

 On July 27, 2015, MPEG LA announced a call for MPEG-DASH-related patents in order to create a single patent pool for this technology.
 MPEG LA announced its MPEG-DASH patent portfolio licence.
 MPEG-LA claims that the included patents are essential to the MPEG Dynamic Adaptive Streaming over HTTP standard.